 Ohio State head coach Ryan Day is a proven winner.
 Since taking over the Ohio State Buckeyes football program after Urban Meyer left in 2019, he's won two Big Ten Championships, earned two College Football Playoff berths and went an astonishing 28-3.

-OSU fans appear to be in good hands, and not just because they’ve had talented players like Justin Fields and Trey Sermon lead the offense against the Clemson Tigers in last year’s semifinal game.
+OSU fans appear to be in good hands, and not just because they've had talented players like Justin Fields and now CJ Stroud leading the offense.
 Day has been instrumental in keeping Ohio State a perennial contender over the last few years.

 She may have been born Christina Spirou but most people just call her Nina.

 The First Lady of Ohio State Football is originally from Manchester, New Hampshire.
 She's the daughter of longtime Southern New Hampshire University basketball coach Stan Spirou, who took his teams to two Final Fours over his career.
 Nina has a twin sister named Kelly and a brother named Chuck, per Heavy.

 Nina and Ryan may have attended the University of New Hampshire together, but they met way before college.
 She told WSYX-TV that they were six and seven when they met and were "best friends."